mikes16/applicasterTest/README.md

 This sample uses the Gradle build system.

 1. Download the samples by cloning this repository.
 (See the options at the top of the page.)
-1. In Android Studio, create a new project and choose the "Import non-Android Studio project" or "Import Project" option.
+1. In Android Studio, create a new project and choose the "Import Android Studio project" or "Import Project" option.
 1. Select the `applicasterTest` directory that you downloaded with this repository.
 1. If prompted for a gradle configuration, accept the default settings.